 </div>

-Upon first glance, I wanted to simply replace div#footer with the more semantic footer element and drop the id to reduce redundancy.
-Then I thought to contain both the Flickr gallery and social media links with asides:
+to reduce redundancy.
+Then I thought to contain both the Flickr gallery and social media links with aside

 <footer>